franke-hub/SDL/COMMIT.md

 Minor changes are not documented in this change log, but since the distribution is maintained in git, changes are always recorded.
 ----

+#### 08/23/2024 maint

+The combined editor is now in production test, with no known new errors.
+Known error: include command after a line with a null terminator does not build the undo/redo object correctly.

+Added fixes: src/cpp/Edit/Xcb, src/cpp/Edit/Term

+Renamed ~/src/cpp/Edit/Xcb/editxcb to xcbedit and ~/src/cpp/Edit/Term/editerm to xtmedit.
+This also required changes to some scripts in ~/bat/.

+Removed obsolete Utf objects.
+Moved ~/src/cpp/inc/pub/Utf.i to ~/src/cpp/inc/pub/bits/Utf.i.
+Moved ~/src/cpp/inc/pub/bits/Utf_types.i to ~/src/cpp/inc/pub/Utf.i.
+~/pub/Utf.i is now the include used to define the Utf.h types in the application's namespace.

 #### 08/14/2024 maint